maria-tsormpa/Weather-Station/02_LCD_I2C_DHT11_BUTTON/README.md

 The objective of this step was to upgrade the weather station by replacing the parallel LCD with a 20×4 I2C LCD display, reducing the required wiring.
 A DHT11 sensor was added to measure temperature and humidity, while the existing LM35 analog temperature sensor was retained in order to compare the readings of an analog and a digital temperature sensor.
 A push button was also implemented to switch between multiple information pages displayed on the LCD.

+## Design Improvements

+The parallel LCD was replaced by an I2C LCD, significantly reducing the required wiring.
+The DHT11 sensor was introduced not only to measure humidity but also to compare its temperature readings with the analog LM35 sensor.

 ## Components

 - Arduino Uno